mrrhak/icons_launcher/README.md

 - `image_path_windows`: The location of the icon image file specific for Windows platform (optional - if not defined then the image_path is used)

 - `image_path_linux`: The location of the icon image file specific for Linux platform (optional - if not defined then the image_path is used)
+-
+- `image_path_web`: The location of the icon image file specific for Web platform (optional - if not defined then the image_path is used)

 The next two attributes are only used when generating Android icon launcher